 In the rare event that a concert is cancelled we will immediately post a notification on our website along with any information about possibly rescheduling or refund information.

-I (or my business) would like to be involved in the Affinity Series; are sponsorship opportunities available?
+I (or my business) would like to be involved in the Music on Tap Series; are sponsorship opportunities available?

 Sponsorship opportunities are available at many different levels.
 For more information, please click here to see our Support page.